miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```

-We can see the highlighted table discussed in the [Analysis of Variance](#variance-analysis) section.
-This table contains all the aforementioned statistics, where in this case the *p-value p<0.05* indicates the carat explains the diamond price and it is a necessary explanatory variable in our final model.
+This is a representation of the highlighted table discussed in the [Analysis of Variance](#variance-analysis) section containing all the aforementioned statistics, where in this case the *p-value <0.05* indicates the carat explains the diamond price and it is a necessary explanatory variable in our final model.

+Thw final linear model in this case could be written as follows:

+$$\hat{price} = -2256.36 + 7756.43 (carat)$$

+We can use this equation, replacing carat by a particular amount we want to do some predictions.

-We can do some additional analysis on the residuals to verify that our model is working correctly and follows the [statistical assumptions](#statistical-assumptions) we mentioned previously.
-This is going to be investigated some additional statistical tests and plots in a new another post.
+Note that further analysis of this model is required to know if it is good enough to explain the desired relationship.
+This involves analyzing the residuals to verify that our model works correctly and follows the [statistical assumptions](#statistical-assumptions) we mentioned previously.
+This is going to be investigated using some additional statistical tests and plots in a new another post.

 Cite: